Ember (model)

-Amber Elizabeth Davis (born April 23, 1992), known professionally as Ember, is an American model and actress.
+Amber Elizabeth Davis (born April 23, 1992), known professionally as Ember, is an American model.
 She is best known for being a body-positive model, winning Miss Congeniality in the 2020 Miss Minnesota USA pageant, and winning Miss Voluptuous Minnesota 2021.

 Early life and education

-Amber Elizabeth Davis was born in Buffalo, Minnesota on April 23, 1992 to mother Karen Gutknecht (now Karen Davis) and father Doyle Davis.
+Amber Elizabeth Davis was born in Buffalo, Minnesota, on April 23, 1992, to mother Karen Gutknecht (now Karen Davis) and father Doyle Davis.
 She has four siblings including two younger brothers, an older sister, and one older brother, who all grew up on a farm between Howard Lake and Maple Lake.

 Ember attended Maple Lake Elementary and High School where, as a sophomore, she competed in the Miss Teen Minnesota USA pageant and, as a junior, she was the only student selected to participate in Girls State for the Boys & Girls County/State program.
 In her senior year, she was nominated and competed for Miss Maple Lake 2010.
-From there she went to MN School of Bartending and graduated in 2011 from the college of Le Cordon Bleu College of Culinary Arts.
+From there she went to MN School of Bartending and graduated in 2011 from Le Cordon Bleu College of Culinary Arts.